-A similar example is Grammarly, a well-known cloud-based writing assistant service that leverages user interactions to continuously refine its recommendations.
+Even where data feedback loops exist, they do not always provide a lasting advantage.
+Consider the example of Grammarly, a well-known cloud-based writing assistant service that leverages user interactions to continuously refine its recommendations.
 When users accept or reject Grammarly's suggestions for spelling, grammar, tone, style, and word choice, this feedback is incorporated into the system's machine learning algorithms.
 Together with Grammarly's own grammar experts who review contentious cases, this creates a positive data feedback loop: as more users interact with the service, its accuracy and relevance improve, potentially attracting more users and further enhancing the product.
 This virtuous cycle appeared to cement Grammarly's dominance in the writing assistance market for over a decade.
 However, the landscape shifted dramatically in late 2022 with the emergence of advanced AI language models.
 Various AI chatbots have emerged that can offer comparable writing assistance capabilities, often integrated into broader AI products.
 Grammarly's leadership position in the market has suddenly become a lot less clear cut.